garylirocks/quickrefs/azure-storage.markdown

 - storing data for backup, disaster recovery and archiving.
 - storing data for analysis.

-Three kinds of blobs:

-- **Block blobs**: for files that are read from beginning to end, files larger than 100MB must be uploaded as small blocks which are then consolidated into the final blob.
+You could specify the blob type and access tier when you create a blob.

+### Blob types

+- **Block blobs (default)**: blocks of data assembled to make a blob, used in most scenarios
+- **Append blobs**: like block blobs, but optimized for append operations, frequently used for logging from one or more sources.
-- **Page blobs**: to hold random-access files up to 8 TB in size, used primarily as storage for the VHDs used to provide durable disks for Azure VMs.
+- **Page blobs**: can be up to 8 TB in size, more efficient for frequent read/write operations.
 They provide random read/write access to 512-byte pages.
-- **Append blobs**: specialized block blobs, but optimized for append operations, frequently used for logging from one or more sources.
+Azure VMs use page page blobs as OS and data disks.

+### Access tiers

+For block blobs, there are three access tiers: "hot", "cool" and "archive", from hot to cool to archive, the cost of storing data decreases but the cost of retrieving data increses.

+- An account has a default tier, either hot or cool
+- A blob can be at any tier
+- Archive
+  - can only be set at blob level;
+  - data is offline, only metadata available for online query;
+  - to access data, the blob must first be **rehydrated** (changing the blob tier from Archive to Hot or Cool, this can take hours);

 ### Organization